dCO2/Dendron-for-Pubd-Notes/notes/same tree - leetcode 100.md

 };
 ```

-It is clear that this was the most intuitive way for me to think about solving recursion.
+- It is clear that this was the most intuitive way for me to think about solving recursion.
 VIZ: Initialize some global variable, and go through each of the (base)cases for the recursion so that some condition modifies the global variable.

-The same pattern is seen when I solved for [validate binary search tree](), [Balanced Binary Tree - leetcode 110](),...
+- The same pattern is seen when I solved for [validate binary search tree](), [Balanced Binary Tree - leetcode 110](),...

-But I can't help but think there's a much better approach to these, yes??
-Or some code with the same logic but refactored elegantly.
+- There's however a much better approach to the above code with the same logic but refactored elegantly.

-And yes there is.
 See [[thinking non-intuitively about rescurion]].
+- I only wonder if a beginner has to go through this stage of thinking about "_each of the (base)cases for the recursion so that some condition modifies the global variable_"

-Also, mind you, the code is not verbose because of the choice of programming language; c++, but because of my (intuitive & beginner) thought process while solving it.
+- Also, mind you, the code is not verbose because of the choice of programming language; c++, but because of my (intuitive & beginner) thought process while solving it.

 #### Misc:
 [[balanced binary tree]]